lmkr/vine/README.md

 - Download [VINE](https://www.dropbox.com/s/9uw13i53zwkueu3/VINE-1.0.exe?dl=0) or [VNE](https://www.dropbox.com/s/sufvve0av4qfu5p/VNE-1.0.exe?dl=0) (~500 Mb) which is the VNE virtual machine for WMware Player.

 - Unpack the archive downloaded in step 2.
 The archive is self-extracting on the Windows platform.
 It is unpacked using [7-zip](http://www.7-zip.org/) on the Linux platform.
+On Mac OS you may use the Unarchiver application.
 VNE is extracted in a directory named `VNE-[version]`

 ### Starting and Stopping VNE</h2></a>